CawaAlreadyTaken/ctf-on-k8s/kubernetes/README.md

 ## Python env

-The script kubernetes_deployer.py requires specific modules.
+The script `deployer/kubernetes_deployer.py` requires specific modules.
 The fastest way to do this is to create an environment with [micromamba](https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html).

-After installation, create the enviroment by using:
+After installation, create the enviroment by using, inside `kubernetes/`:

 ```bash
 micromamba create -f micromamba-env.yaml